zeh/key-action-binder-as3/README.md

 ## License

 KeyActionBinder uses the [MIT License](http://choosealicense.com/licenses/mit/).
 You can use this code in any project, whether of commercial nature or not.
-If you redistribute the code, the license (LICENSE.txt) must be present with it .
+If you redistribute the code, the license (LICENSE.txt) must be present with it.

 ## To-do